 Pomegranates are a healthy fruit that you can enjoy raw or as a juice.
 One study concluded that drinking a cup of pomegranate juice once a day for four weeks helps lower blood pressure over the short-term.

-Pomegranate juice is tasty with a healthy breakfast.
+Pomegranate juice is tasty for a healthy breakfast.
 Be sure to check the sugar content in store-bought juices, as the added sugars can negate the health benefits.

 Coffee beans are naturally green, but roasting turns them brown.
 So in essence, green coffee is just another name for unroasted coffee.